Playing 27 holes (Corporate/Society Days)

 Between holes five and seven half a banana

-Then, eat a third of a bar between the following holes
+Then, eat a third of a bar between holes 7, 11 and 15.

-You can finish the rest of your bar ready for a few pints in the club house
+You can finish the rest of your bar and get ready for a pint or two in the club house

 Hydration: Drink, drink, drink